What is a Pizza Stone? Discover the Most Practical Answer

 In the last few years, pizza stones made of a material such as composite minerals or steel have become popular – more on that later.

-What is a Pizza Stone
+How a Pizza Stone Works

 Here is how you can now bake the perfect crust!
 You need to get yourself a pizza stone!